pamdx/FM_imputation/README.md

 In manual regression mode, the user specifies the linear model to be fitted to the data.
 A tilde (~) should be used to separate the dependent variable from the independent variable(s), and multiple independent variables should be separated by a plus (+) sign.
 The independent variable should always be "emp_value", while the independent variable(s) can be chosen among "trend", "prod_value", "labor_value" and "fleet_value".

-This method is not available in subseries imputation mode.
+Please note that the linear regression method is not available in subseries imputation mode.
 This is to avoir fitting a linear model with only a subset of employment as a dependent variable, whereas the dependent variables represent the entirety of the production, fleet or labour force.

 ### Polynomial trends